martian-lang/martian/.github/CONTRIBUTING.md

 The Martian Python adapter is written for Python 2.7.
 We have not tested with Python 3.x, but fixes are welcome.

-The web front end is built using [Node](https://nodejs.org/) 6, which is the most recent LTS version.
+The web user interface is built using [Node](https://nodejs.org/) 6, which is the most recent LTS version.
 Any fixes for newer versions are welcome, so long as they are backwards compatible.

-## Release policy
+## Release Policy
 For the open source Martian repository, only the most recent (non-`rc`) release is supported.
-10x provides support for Martian versions which were shipped with their pipeline tarballs, but while those were based on the same code, bugs in previous releases will not be considered.

 Development happens on the master branch, and the intent is for the master branch to always be in a "releasable" state.
 Features will not be back-ported